-Photos from the Boston University men's soccer team's first practice of the 2013 season.
+Photos from the Boston University men's soccer game at Harvard.
+Photo Credit: Steve McLaughlin

 A Boston University Athletic Hall of Fame member, Okaroh played six years in Major League Soccer (MLS) from 1996-2002 and won both an MLS Cup and MLS Defender of the Year honors in 1999.
 While playing for the New England Revolution in 1998, he won the Champions U.S. Open Cup, and Okaroh's Chicago Fire was the runner up for the cup in 2000.
 In 2007, he was nominated for the MLS Hall of Fame.

 Okaroh has experience playing for the junior and senior Nigerian National teams, and has served as the head coach for the Greater Boston Bolts - the 2005 U-15 national champions.
 Currently, he coaches the U-14 Spirit of Massachusetts team, the U-10, U-16, and U-17 Greater Boston Soccer Club teams and the Sherborn-Dover Girls team.

 He was named an All-American three times and was a four-time All-New England selection.
 Okaroh started all four years and led the Terriers to back-to-back berths in the NCAA Tournament in 1985 and 1986, including an appearance in the Final Eight in 1986.